 - Psychological Abuse: Verbal threats, humiliation, isolation, or other actions meant to control or emotionally harm.

-If you partner with a Combs Waterkotte domestic violence defense lawyer in or around Lexington, MO, you aren’t just choosing the leading defense team in Lexington, MO and beyond – you’re safeguarding your rights, your freedom, and your future.
-Along with esteemed domestic violence defense lawyers, our legal team is available 24/7 and offers expertise in the following areas for Lexington, MO residents:
+If you choose a Combs Waterkotte domestic violence defense lawyer in or around Lexington, MO, you aren’t just selecting the top-rated defense team in Lexington, MO and beyond – you’re safeguarding your rights, your freedom, and your future.
+In addition to knowledgeable domestic violence defense lawyers, our staff is available 24/7 and offers expertise in the following areas for Lexington, MO residents:

 Understanding Domestic Violence Penalties in Lexington, MO